0820LL/gatk-protected/README.md

 See http://www.broadinstitute.org/gatk/

-Typeing the following command to compile the source code
+Typing the following command to compile the source code

 $ sh ant-bridge.sh